Wondering how much caffeine is in Coke Zero compared to other sodas?

 Make your coffee taste less bitter

-Creamers and sugar are usually the way to go if you want to remove the bitterness from your coffee.
+Creamers and sugar are typically the best options for removing bitterness from your coffee.

 Besides bringing out the sweetness, removing the bitterness helps your tongue focus on the other flavors in coffee.

 One of my personal favorites is vanilla extract.
-Something about vanilla makes it go well with everything, particularly with coffee.
+Vanilla pairs well with almost everything, particularly coffee!

 Homemade coffee with vanilla extract.